The church organ and me!

 London Road Methodist Church, Peterborough.

-specification [and I cannot find it on the NPOR
+recall the specification [and I cannot find it on

-was something like this (Names I have forgotten are 'xxx')
+site] but it was something like this (Names I have

 The pipes The console from the Treble